Easyyou2/Bitcoin-LSTM-model/README.md

-#Bitcoin Price Prediction Using LSTM and ARIMA Models
+## Bitcoin Price Prediction Using LSTM and ARIMA Models

-This project explores time series forecasting of Bitcoin prices using two advanced methods: LSTM (Long Short-Term Memory) neural networks and ARIMA (AutoRegressive Integrated Moving Average) models.
+ this project explores time series forecasting of Bitcoin prices using two advanced methods: LSTM (Long Short-Term Memory) neural networks and ARIMA (AutoRegressive Integrated Moving Average) models.
 Bitcoin’s volatility presents unique challenges in prediction, making it an ideal candidate for these techniques.

 The LSTM model is designed to capture long-term dependencies in sequential data, while ARIMA serves as a statistical baseline.
 The project involves extensive data preprocessing, model training, and evaluation using key metrics such as MAE, RMSE, and R-squared.
 The project also includes visualizations to compare predicted vs. actual Bitcoin prices over time.